Title: The Door

 ***MINOR SPOILERS MAY FOLLOW***

-It is strange to think that I wouldn’t have even known about this novel if it wasn’t for my trip to Budapest this year.
+It is strange to think that I would never have come across The Door if it wasn’t for my trip to Budapest this year.
 Browsing in one of their local bookshops, I stumbled upon a section of Hungarian works translated into English, and The Door was the novel that particularly piqued my interest.

 This is the sort of novel that baffles me.
 On paper, it sounds like the least interesting story you could imagine; a young writer’s relationship with a stubborn old woman.
 There are no great mysteries here, no explorations of unrequited love, or plots of revenge.
-It feels like the sort of book that is going to be overly stuffy and stilted.
+You’d think this sort of book is going to be overly stuffy and stilted.
 Instead I found myself gripped from the compelling opening passage as the narrator Magda begins her confession.

 “This book is written not for God, who knows the secrets of my heart, nor for the shades of the all-seeing dead who witness both my waking life and my dreams.
 I write for other people.”